Byteron/RelEcs/README.md

 using RelEcs;
 using World = RelEcs.World; // Godot also has a World class, so we need to specify this.

-public class GameLoopNode : Node
+public class GameLoop : Node
 {
     World world = new World();